Surjectivity of the total Clifford invariant and Brauer dimension: Introduction

-The author would like to thank the directors of the Max-Planck-Institut f\"ur Mathematik in Bonn for providing excellent working conditions and a wonderfully stimulating environment where much of this work was accomplished.
-A visit at the Forschungsinstitut f\"ur Mathematik at ETH, Z\"urich also proved to be very fruitful.
+{ {\textbf{Acknowledgments.}} The author would like to thank the directors of the Max-Planck-Institut f\"ur Mathematik in Bonn for providing excellent working conditions and a wonderfully stimulating environment where much of this work was accomplished.
+A visit at the Forschungsinstitut f\"ur Mathematik at ETH Z\"urich also proved to be very fruitful.
 The author would also personally like to thank B.\ Calm\`es, T.\ Chinburg, M.\ Knus, R.\ Parimala, D.\ Saltman, and V.\ Suresh for many useful conversations and much encouragement.
-Author partially supported by National Science Foundation Mathematical Sciences Postdoctoral Research Fellowship grant DMS-0903039.
+Author partially supported by National Science Foundation MSPRF grant DMS-0903039 and an NSA Young Investigator Grant. }